 - Technical Advisory Group

 The Department and Optumas are hosting smaller Technical Advisory Group (TAG) meetings to develop and review the statistical model of the PCBA.
+Below are the meeting materials and notes from each TAG meeting.
 The information from the TAG meetings will also be presented at the Statewide Meetings to provide information to and gain additional feedback from a broader range of stakeholders.

 Summary notes from the TAG meetings will be uploaded here as they become available.